kusumotonorio/factlog/README.md

 `varo` takes a argument and is true if it is a logic variable with no value.
 On the other hand, `nonvaro` is true if its argument is not a logic variable or is a concrete logic variable.

-Now almost everything about logica is explained.
+Now almost everything about factlog is explained.